A paper by DXC Leading Edge

 In the years before the pandemic, and of course, throughout the global lockdowns, Amazon has demonstrated this capability.
 This is a business that has evolved from e-commerce bookseller to technology services provider and now has moved into healthcare services.
 These moves are not the ducks and dives of a fast-but-average player.
 This is the behavior of a grand-master of situational awareness, creative thinking and technology.
 This is business and technology harmony writ large.

 Mastering software engineering and platform-driven business

 That harmony will be best achieved through the adoption of a software engineering ethos.
-Again, this is not new; over the last decade, software-driven organisations have disrupted retail, financial services, media and other sectors.
+Again, this is not new; over the last decade, software-driven organizations have disrupted retail, financial services, media and other sectors.

 The engineering skillset and the platforms created for business value drive the speed at which these businesses can make decisions.
 Dramatic as Amazon’s move from retail to healthcare via cloud computing may sound, it is its technology platform that carries and simplifies data collation and analysis that allows it to move seamlessly into new or adjacent sectors successfully.
-No matter the new market, platform-oriented organisations are able to continuously integrate, deliver change and deploy new products and services.
+No matter the new market, platform-oriented organizations are able to continuously integrate, deliver change and deploy new products and services.

 Boosting data metabolism to improve decision-making

 Often, organizations that are over-reliant on repetitive tasks also suffer from poor data management and, in turn, poor decision-making.
 DXC has concluded that a strong data metabolism needs to be at the organization’s core — that is, tools and practices that make data-driven decision-making essential to the success of the business.